Chi (kana)

-ち, in hiragana, or チ in katakana, is one of the Japanese kana, which each represent one mora.
+Chi (hiragana: ち, katakana: チ) is one of the Japanese kana, which each represent one mora.
 Both are phonemically /ti/, reflected in the Nihon-shiki and Kunrei-shiki romanization ti, although, for phonological reasons, the actual pronunciation is [t͡ɕi], which is reflected in the Hepburn romanization chi.

 The kanji for one thousand (千, sen), appears similar to チ, and at one time they were related, but today チ is used as phonetic, while the kanji carries an entirely unrelated meaning.

 Many onomatopoeic words beginning with ち pertain to things that are small or quick.

-The dakuten forms ぢ, ヂ, pronounced the same as the dakuten forms of the shi kana in most dialects (see yotsugana), are uncommon.
-They are primarily used for indicating a voiced consonant in the middle of a compound word (see rendaku), and they can never begin a word, although some people will write the word for hemorrhoids (normally じ) as ぢ for emphasis.
+The dakuten forms ぢ, ヂ, are uncommon.
+They are primarily used for indicating a voiced consonant in the middle of a compound word (see rendaku), and they don't usually begin a word.
 The dakuten form of the shi character is sometimes used when transliterating "di", as opposed to チ's dakuten form; for example, Aladdin is written as アラジン Arajin, and radio is written as ラジオ.
-More common, though, is to use ディ instead, such as ディオン to translate the name Dion.
+It is, however, more common to use ディ instead, such as ディオン to translate the name Dion.